List of The Librarian characters: Description

-Ezekiel Jones (John Kim)
+Ezekiel Jones (John Harlan Kim)

 Character history

-A world-class thief who supposedly looks out for no-one but himself.
-He is also a "master of technologies.”
+A world-class thief who supposedly looks out for no one but himself.
+He is also a "master of technologies."
 He was invited to attend the interview process to become the 'Librarian' 10 years ago (when Flynn was successful), but he is a loner and decided not to attend the interview because he believed he received the letter by mistake.
 He was a "Librarian-in-training", working alongside Cassandra Cillian and Jacob Stone, from the end of the pilot until being promoted at the end of "And the Loom of Fate".

 Ezekiel and his sisters were raised by their adoptive mother to be thieves.
-She doesn't take him seriously until “And the Christmas Thief,” when the Saint of Thieves compliments Ezekiel on his exploits.
+She doesn't take him seriously until "And the Christmas Thief," when the Saint of Thieves compliments Ezekiel on his exploits.
 She then demands to know where her cut is.
 He explains that he has used his ill-gotten gains to support charities and help people in need; that is why the Library invited him.

-In the season two episode "And What Lies Beneath the Stones," Jones confesses that after his first big score he was recruited by MI6 to use his skills as a thief on behalf of the British government; he is embarrassed about this.
+In the season two episode "And What Lies Beneath the Stones," Jones confesses that after his first big score, he was recruited by MI6 to use his skills as a thief on behalf of the British government.
+He is embarrassed about this.

 Description

-John Kim feels that his character started off as a "young and arrogant rascal", and he matured a little, but he is still "immodest and big-headed" because "it’s just part of his nature".
+John Kim feels that his character started off as a "young and arrogant rascal", and he matured a little, but he is still "immodest and big-headed" because "it's just part of his nature".

 Jenkins / Galahad (John Larroquette)

 Character history

 The new quartet's reluctant, sometimes cantankerous caretaker; he has worked at The Library's branch office, known as 'The Annex', "for longer than anyone knows," and has extensive knowledge of ancient lore.
 He is seen to have a connection to Dulaque, as revealed in "And the Apple of Discord".
-It is later explained that they are both immortal because of a spell Dulaque cast 1,000 years earlier after the fall of Camelot.
-He was known during King Arthur's reign as Sir Galahad, as revealed in "And the Loom of Fate".
+It is later explained that he is the immortal Knight of the Round Table Sir Galahad from King Arthur's Camelot, and he and Dulaque, the assumed identity of Sir Lancelot du Lac, are immortal because of a spell the latter cast over 1,000 years ago in the wake of Camelot's fall.
 He has known Morgan le Fay (Alicia Witt) for centuries and considers her to be his archenemy, as he blames her for Arthur's death.
-In “Some Dude Named Jeff,” he confirms that he is the illegitimate son of Lancelot du Lac.
+In "Some Dude Named Jeff", he confirms that he is Lancelot's illegitimate son.
 In "And The Graves of Time", he gives up his immortality to bring Nicole Noone back to life after she's killed by a revengeful Rasputin.
 He's at first unprepared to handle the many shortcomings of being an older human, (poor eyesight and hearing, the need to eat) but soon comes to accept that this is his life now for however long that may be.
 His immortality is returned in "And the Echoes of Memory" when Flynn persuades Nicole to work for the Library instead of against it and thereby changes history.